JPeck567/Pitch-Black-TeamProject/README.md

   NB: Want to run the game locally?
 Well you can! (albeit quite fiddily)
   1. Ensure XAMPP, Node.js and Java (11+) is installed as well as the source code (this is the back-end, in master branch or zipped folder under releases v1.0)
   2. Run XAMPP for Apache and SQL.
   3. Go to localhost in browser, open phpmyadmin, and run the sql commands as seen in the file 'SQLtoSetupDatabase.sql'.
-A gamedatabase databse should be created with a users table
+A 'gamedatabase' database should be created with a 'users ' table.
-  4. Run the file 'runBacked.bat' in the root folder
+  4. Run the file 'runBackend.bat' in the root folder
   5. Run the client as normal!